armandojaleo/CosmoEmbedings/simulator/README.md

 Creates and sends a sample block to a running node using the SDK:
 - Uses BlockBuilder for block creation
 - Signs blocks with Ed25519
-- Validates blocks with cosmic signatures
+- Validates blocks with cosmo signatures
 - Includes real embedding generation

 ```bash